freshworks/hotline-phonegap/README.md

 All you need to do is ask hotline to do the push notification registration and we will take care of everything from that point .

 ```
-window.Hotline.registerPushNotification('ANDROID_SENDER_ID'); // takes care of regitration and handling of push notification on iOS and Android.
+window.Hotline.registerPushNotification('ANDROID_SENDER_ID'); // takes care of registration and handling of push notification on iOS and Android.
 ```

 #### Caveats